effl-lab/Fast-Neural-Fields/README.md

-# Training Neural Fields faster!
+# Efficient and Fast Training of Neural Fields

 This repository contains efficient training schemes for neural fields, developed by EffL Group at POSTECH.